killercoda/scenarios-kubernetes/persistentVolumes/step3/text.md

-Now that we've create a PersistentVolume and a PersistentVolumeClaim, we're ready to use the volume!
+Now that we've created a PersistentVolume and a PersistentVolumeClaim, we're ready to use the volume!

 Create a pod named `pvc-user` in namespace `default` that mounts your PVC `my-claim` under `/mnt/share/my-pvc`.
 Use the image `nginx`.